junwei890/container/README.md

 }
 ```

 For this project, I just curled an Alpine Linux filesystem and unzipped it into an `alpine-fs` directory.
-When we pull down a Docker image and run it for example, conceptually, Docker is doing the same thing as what I did with `alpine-fs`.
-It's "curling" everything needed to run the application, unzipping it into a directory, then chrooting to that unzipped directory.
+When we pull down a Docker image and run it for example, conceptually, Docker is doing the same thing.
+It's downloading everything needed to run the application, unzipping it into a directory, then chrooting to that unzipped directory.

-That's why when we run containers, we only have access to a minimal filesystem needed to run the application, nothing more.

 ![](/images/{267BF884-5517-4166-8BF7-83091B42F45D}.png)